sr39/gizmo-debug/cooling/chimes/chimes_gizmo_doc.md

   Main switch to enable the CHIMES module.

 CHIMES_HYDROGEN_ONLY
+  Option to run with only hydrogen.
+This option is ignored if METALS is set.

 CHIMES_SOBOLEV_SHIELDING
   The shielding length is set by a Sobolev-like approximation, with L_shield = h_inter + rho / grad(rho), multiplied by the ``Shielding_length_factor`` parameter (see the next section).
 Column densities are then set to the cell density times this shielding length.